-Your Place Can Shape Your Business Model Path
+Your Place Can Shape Your Food Business Model Path

 We often talk to people about business model “paths” i.e. divergent roads that entrepreneurs can choose to follow to achieve their business goals.
 Choosing one means saying no to another, at least initially, as each path has different scale requirements and requires different levels and sources of capitalization.